 Shutdown periods for electronic gaming machines

 This report examines the harm-reduction impact of time-based access to electronic gaming machines (EGMs), from the perspective of current literature as well as EGM players.
 The study aims to further understand the benefits of shutdowns, and the optimum time of day to shut down EGMs to reduce gambling by at-risk and problem gamblers.
-The research, which was conducted by Snapcracker Research + Strategy, was commissioned by the NSW Responsible Gaming Fund.
+The research, which was conducted by Snapcracker Research + Strategy, was commissioned by the NSW Responsible Gambling Fund.

 Literature review of the impact of EGM characteristics on gambling harm

 This report examines literature concerning the design characteristics of electronic gaming machines (EGMs).
 The review focuses on the attitude and behaviours of gamblers with respect to different characteristics and identifies aspects of harm and responsible gambling associated with different characteristics.
-The research, which was conducted by Schottler Consulting, was commissioned by the NSW Responsible Gaming Fund.
+The research, which was conducted by Schottler Consulting, was commissioned by the NSW Responsible Gambling Fund.

 NSW Gambling Survey 2019 PDF

 This report outlines the results of the NSW Gambling Survey 2019, conducted with adults aged 18 years and over living in NSW from November 2018 to February 2019.
 The NSW Gambling Survey 2019 was undertaken to understand gambling in NSW – who gambles, how gambling is changing, the extent of gambling harm in the community, and how different regions are affected.
-The research, which was conducted by CQUniversity, was commissioned by the NSW Responsible Gaming Fund.
+The research, which was conducted by CQUniversity, was commissioned by the NSW Responsible Gambling Fund.

 Responsible gambling and gambling harm minimisation research gap analysis

 This report details the results of a rapid review of the gambling literature to produce a gap analysis and prioritise key areas and emerging issues for research that require further investigation.
 The review was undertaken to inform the Responsible Gambling Fund Research Agenda, which articulates research objectives and priority focus areas for the period 2019–2021.
-The research, which was conducted by Flinders University, was commissioned by the NSW Responsible Gaming Fund.
+The research, which was conducted by Flinders University, was commissioned by the NSW Responsible Gambling Fund.

 The harm minimisation impact of third party exclusion schemes and possible future directions for NSW